nicolasriquet/GitDelver/README.md

 * Merge: flag telling if the commit is a merge commit.
 * BugFix: flag telling if the modification is a bugfix.
 * SATD: flag telling if the modification contains Self-Admitted Technical Debt.
-* NbModifiedFiles: the number of files modified by this commit.
+* NbModifiedFiles: the total number of files (supported and unsupported) modified by this commit.
-* NbModProductionFiles: the number of production files modified by this commit.
-* NbModTestFiles: the number of test files modified by this commit.
 * ModifiedFiles: the list of files modified by this commit.
+* NbModifiedProdSourceFiles: the number of production source files modified by this commit.
+* NbModifiedTestSourceFiles: the number of test source files modified by this commit.
 * NbModifications: the total number of modifications done by this commit.
 * NbInsertions: the number of insertions done by the commit.
 * NbDeletions: the number of deletions done by the commit.